 Cons: Requires VBA knowledge, depends on external API, images are linked (not embedded).

-The most reliable approach for high-quality QR codes:
+The most reliable approach for high-quality, trackable QR codes:

 Method 5: Google Sheets Alternative